 Wildflowers are a key part of many gardens, and with good reason.
-They’re beautiful, they’re self-sufficient, and as long as they’re grown in the proper place, they’re good for the environment.
-But how do you know which wildflowers will grow in your climate?
+They’re beautiful; they’re self-sufficient; and as long as they’re grown in the proper place, they’re good for the environment.
+How do you know which wildflowers will grow in your climate?
 Keep reading to learn more about growing wildflowers in zone 4 and selecting cold hardy wildflowers that will stand up to zone 4 winters.

 Selecting Wildflowers for Zone 4 Gardens